Enterprise AI Vendor RFP Template 2026,for buyers who want proof.

 Use this template for longlist filtering, then carry the highest-risk questions into technical validation and legal review.
 Pair it with the due diligence checklist and the procurement decision matrix so the RFP feeds directly into selection instead of becoming dead paperwork.

-Make vendors answer in writing, attach evidence, and map every response to a named owner.
 Otherwise the RFP turns into decorative admin theater.

 1. Vendor Profile